 How to enroll in- ePayment Gateway/ how to be an ePayment Gateway merchant?

-•MTC provides a Merchant ID and URL of the test environment to the Gateway
+• MTCIT provides a Merchant ID and URL of the test environment to the Gateway

-• MTC provides Merchant Administration manual.
+• MTCIT provides Merchant Administration manual.

 • All Merchants who request to connect to the ePG and use the ePayment services provided to Merchant must enroll for Membership as an authorized Merchant.
 The high level enrollment requirements include the following:

 • Merchant must be under the direct or indirect control of the Government such as Government ministries, agencies and authorities, as well as charities and Non-Governmental Organizations or,

 • Merchant must be within the private sector who are legally permitted to sell goods or services to third party customers in Oman, BUT details for enrollment requirements will be given to Merchants separately once they request for enrollment.

 • Most online transactions are protected by the security protocol SSL - Secure Sockets Layer.

 • SSL provides merchants with a privacy protection by encrypting the channel of communication between the merchant and the consumer.
 Using a mathematical formula, SSL puts the information you exchange into a complex code.
 Think of it as a kind of armor over the information.
 Even if intercepted, your data would be extremely difficult to be read.

 • SSL helps the consumer’s browser automatically scramble their information—such as a credit card number—before it gets sent to the merchant.
 After that, SSL allows only the merchant’s software to unscramble this data.
 Through SSL, you and your customers can complete transactions with the assurance that no one else can read or change their payment information as it travels over the Internet.